cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

    "workbench.experimental.settingsProfiles.enabled": true
    ```

-   This setting allows you to debug the Cursorless extension in a clean, sandboxed version of VSCode, with its own extensions and settings.
+   This setting allows you to debug the Cursorless extension in a clean, sandboxed version of VSCode, with its own extensions and settings, using the experimental [VSCode settings profile feature](https://code.visualstudio.com/updates/v1_72#_settings-profiles).

 4. Run the following in the terminal: